Institute Honors Program

 The Institute Honors Program enriches the academic experience of VMI's outstanding cadets through activities that encourage an affinity for intellectual inquiry and develop the capacity for sophisticated engagement of issues and problems, whether ethical, civic, or professional.

-Honors Cadets have access to mini-grants for special projects and activities; support for senior project/thesis research through the VMI Center for Undergraduate Research; and events organized especially for them, including meetings with distinguished guests on Post and trips to sites of interest.
+Honors Cadets benefit from special offerings by other enrichment programs like the VMI Center for Undergraduate Research and Institute Writing Program.
+Special opportunities, including meetings with distinguished guests on Post and trips to sites of interest, are organized especially for them.

 Admission / Continuance